 - If needed, we will communicate with you by phone while you wait in your vehicle

 - When services are finished, we will return your pet to you and collect payment

 Now that more people are going out for work and shopping, it is even more important that we take every precaution to ensure the safety of clients and staff.
 Our clinics are not set up to follow social distancing guidelines with clients in the building, so only staff are allowed in our facilities at this time.

 We encourage you to take advantage of Virtual Visits for common or recurring problems.
 These telemedicine consults allow your vet to see you and your pet remotely and they work with your mobile device.
 Learn more about Virtual Visits.

 Elective Surgical Procedures

-Group training classes and workshops are postponed until further notice.
+Group training classes and workshops are still postponed until further notice.
 This includes both Bigger Road classes and any Pups Grow Up classes normally held at our facilities.